Learn how to cut your own chicken wings. Once you get the hang of it, you’ll be bragging about your masterful butcher skills.

 Chicken Wing Recipes

 Now that you’ve got perfectly cut chicken wings, how are you going to cook them?
-Here are some great options for you.
+Here are some great options or browse How to Cook Chicken Wings to get the pros and cons to help you decide.

 - How to Fry Chicken Wings